It's a New Day in Public Health.

 Similarly, the Gulf of Mexico Coastal Ocean Observing System (GCOOS) HAB Respiratory Forecast tool predicts the likelihood of respiratory irritation, updated every three hours, based on forecasted wind speed and direction, along with recent sampling results.

-Local Harvesting Status: Please visit the Florida Department of Agriculture and Consumer Services (FDACS)’s website for shellfish harvesting status updates.
-Shellfish harvesting areas may be closed if affected by blooms because shellfish, as filter feeders, can accumulate toxins and make cause illness when consumed.
+Local Harvesting Status: Visit Florida Department of Agriculture and Consumer Services for shellfish harvesting status updates.
+Harvesting areas may be closed if affected by blooms because shellfish can accumulate toxins and may cause illness when consumed.

-Resource Guide for Public Health Response to Harmful Algal Blooms in Florida: The Resource Guide was originally published in 2009, and is periodically updated here by FWC, in collaboration with FDOH and other partners.
-It provides tools and information on current science, regulations, monitoring, outreach strategies, mitigation and policy needs to guide public health preparedness and response to HABs.
+The Resource Guide for Public Health Response to Harmful Algal Blooms in Florida was originally published in 2009 and is periodically updated by FWC, in collaboration with DOH and other partners, to provide tools and information on current regulations, monitoring, outreach strategies, mitigation, and policy needs to guide public health preparedness and response to HABs in Florida.

 Connect with DOH